owaaquino/todolist-react/README.md

 # Another To Do List App.

-**Goals:**
+**Goal:**

-- Our main goal here is to learn the C.R.U.D features of React.js
+- Our goal is to learn the Create Reade Updaet Delete (C.R.U.D) features of React.js

 **Features:**

-- Allow user to add list items
+- Allow users to add items in to-do list.
-- Allow user to check/cross out a finish list
+- Allow users to check/cross-out a completed item/list.

 **Techs:**